shr218/Opinion-Summarisation-of-Hotel-Reviews/README.md

 ## Getting started:
 Install all the files of this repository.
 The hotels.csv          ---->	consolidated dataset consisting of 540 hotels from 6 different countries.
-gen.ipnyb               ---->   to generate topics using LDA NER.ipnyb               ---->   to generate staff reviews individually. final.ipnyb             ---->  performs extractive summarisation,aspect-based sentiment analysis on the reviews and extraction of phrases. sentiment-opinions.csv  ----> result of aspect based sentiment analysis
+gen.ipnyb               ---->	Generate topics using LDA
+NER.ipnyb               ---->	To generate staff reviews individually. final.ipnyb             ---->	Performs extractive summarisation,aspect-based sentiment analysis on the reviews and extraction of phrases. sentiment-opinions.csv  ---->	Result of aspect based sentiment analysis

 ## Usage:
 change path of hotels.csv file to your path